Qyriad/log2compdb/README.md

 `log2compdb` takes three arguments:

 - The build log file, with `-i`/`--in`
-- The path to the desired output file (defaults to `compile_commands.json` in the current directory)
+- The path to the desired output file, with `-o`/`--out` (defaults to `compile_commands.json` in the current directory)
-- The compiler used in that build log — an absolute path works best, but isn't required
+- The compiler used in that build log, with `-c`/`--compiler` — an absolute path works best, but isn't required
+    - If your build log has multiple compilers (for example if your build includes host and cross compilation objects), then `-c` can be specified multiple times.

 ## Example